thirdiron/ember-data-failed-async-relationship-lookup-repro-demo/README.md

 failing promise (with error) due to computed property value caching and state held inside of the relationship state object.

-Step through the breakpoints of this small app to see the behavior in action.
+Step through the breakpoints of the index route of this small app to see the behavior in action.